Navigating Referral Decisions in Dentistry: When to Keep or Pass the Baton

 The Cases That Should Prompt Serious Consideration

+Significant curvature.
 Beyond 25–30 degrees, the risk of procedural errors — ledging, transportation, separated instruments — increases materially.
 NiTi rotary systems have transformed what's achievable, but they have limits.
 Know yours.

+Teeth of significant restorative value.
 If the tooth is an abutment for a bridge, is heavily restored, or represents a strategic anchor for an existing or planned prosthesis — the margin for error is lower.
 Refer it to someone whose margin for error is lower too.

 The Cases You Should Refer Without Hesitation

-This isn’t primarily an endodontic decision.
-But the endodontic management of a tooth with spreading infection and a compromised patient requires careful sequencing that benefits from specialist input.
+Active infection with systemic involvement.
+The endodontic management of a tooth with spreading infection and a compromised patient requires careful sequencing that benefits from specialist input.

+Anything that makes you hesitate.
 This is underrated as a referral criterion.
 Clinical instinct is accumulated experience.
 If something about a case makes you pause — the radiograph looks unusual, the patient's history is complicated, the access feels harder than you expected — that hesitation has diagnostic value.
 Use it.

 A Word on Timing

-Let’s chat about timing for a moment.
 Early referral almost always produces better outcomes than late referral.
 A tooth referred before instrumentation is a significantly easier case than one referred after a ledge, a perforation, or a separated file.
 If you're uncertain, refer before you start — not after something has gone wrong.

 What I Offer for Referred Cases